steviet108/Ethereum-Wallet/README.md

 ![eth_image](Resources/eth_image.png)

 This is an Ethereum based digital wallet capable of sending and receiving digital assets to Fintech professionals for services rendered.
+I have built a streamlit.io Webb App that demonstrates the working code of an application called Fintech Finder.
+The user is able to choose a Fintech professional that they are interested in hiring, choose the number of hours that they want to contract out, then send the professional wages in the form of Ether.
+The webb app provides a validated transaction hash upon verification that the amount of Ether was sent sucessfully.

 ## Technologies